 Mindful Meander at Anglesey Abbey

-With the garden opening at 9.30am, blow away the cobwebs with a mindfulness trail through the sensory Winter Garden.
+With the garden opening at 9.30am, blow away the cobwebs with a mindfulness trail through the gardens.

 Through the hustle and bustle of daily life, there are multiple pockets of peace to be found in places all around us.
-This winter, come and experience the sensory Winter Garden, designed to commemorate the centenary of Lord Fairhaven's birth by having a go at our mindfulness trail.
+This spring, come and experience the sensory gardens by having a go at our mindfulness trail.

 Mindfulness can be practised anywhere, at any time of day.
 Created as a form of meditation, it asks you to take notice of each of the five senses in your body, including your own breathing, bringing your complete attention into the current moment.

 " The practice of being aware of your body, mind, and feelings in the present moment, thought to create a feeling of calm."

 We've put together our top tips to help you perfect the art of being mindful.

 Take a relaxing wander, or take a seat in a quiet calm place and devote a little time accessing your Mindfulness skills.
 Mindfulness is about being fully present in the current moment, and fully aware of our surroundings and what we are doing, rather than being overcome by the stresses of everyday life.